checkman123/checkman123.github.io/painter.md

 **Project description:** This is kid friendly drawing application.
 User will be able to draw, erase, clear, and change the size of the brush.
-You can also put a stamp/sticker on using right click.
+You can also put a preset stamp/sticker onto the canvas by using right click.

 **Skills**
 - UI/UX Design